AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/create-program.md

    ![Deployment](assets/deployment.png)

-Once the pipeline is complete, the demo content is available for use in the AEM authoring environment.
+Once the pipeline is complete, the add-on and its demo content is available for use in the AEM authoring environment.

 ## What's Next {#what-is-next}